2026 Are There Any One-Year Online Information Technology Degree Programs Worth Considering?

 How Much Do One-year Online Information Technology Degree Programs Typically Cost?

 One-year online Information Technology degree programs in the U.S. usually range in tuition from about $7,800 to $15,000.
-Costs differ based on the school and whether students qualify for in-state tuition rates.
+The final cost depends on the school, number of required credits, tuition model, transfer-credit approval, and whether the student qualifies for in-state rates.

-Compared to traditional four-year in-person IT degrees, which average around $12,800 annually and typically exceed $50,000 in total, one-year online programs offer a more affordable alternative.
-These shorter online pathways help reduce costs related to housing and commuting, making them a cost-effective option for many students.
+Compared with traditional four-year in-person IT degrees, which average around $12,800 annually and typically exceed $50,000 in total, shorter online pathways can reduce overall cost.
+Online study may also lower expenses for commuting, housing, parking, and relocation.

 What Can I Expect From One-year Online Information Technology Degree Programs?